maxnorton/kaplan-model/markdown/variable-definitions.md

 <a id="tablevars"></a>
 ##Table variables

-**Additional discounted cumulative net benefits (ADCNB):** The difference in cumulative net returns (returns - costs) per acre over 25 years between an infected vineyards where action is taken healthy vineyard and an untreated infected vineyard.
+**Additional cumulative discounted net benefits (ACDNB):** The difference in cumulative net returns (returns - costs) per acre over 25 years between an infected vineyard where action is taken and an untreated infected vineyard.
 Current and future dollar amounts are in 2013 dollars and are discounted to 2013 using a 3% discount rate.

 As a reference point, here are the discounted cumulative net benefits for a healthy and an untreated infected vineyard.